 Here you can test out how the setup works, by clicking on the “Test & Continue” button.
 This will automatically send a message, according to how you set it up to your Slack:

-If you do not want to test the setup, you can skip this step by clicking on the “Skip Test” button, from the upper right corner of the section.
+If you do not want to test the setup, you can skip this step by clicking on the “Skip Test” button.

 How to use the Zapier connection